Plausible GMM: A Quasi-Bayesian Approach: Introduction

 Within the Bayesian literature on partial identification and misspecification, our setup resembles \cite{chib2018bayesian}. \cite{chib2018bayesian} consider a Bayesian semiparametric moment condition model that includes an auxiliary parameter equivalent to $\mu_*$ to capture the misspecification of some moment conditions.
 However, \cite{chib2018bayesian} focus on establishing posterior concentration on a well-defined pseudo-true value in the case of model misspecification, which requires that the number of free elements in $\mu_*$ is less than $q-k$.
 We instead allow for the possibility that all elements of $\mu_*$ are free, which precludes point identification of even a pseudo-true value and complicates establishing asymptotic concentration.
 Our formal results differ substantially in that priors have a non-negligible impact on asymptotic results, and posteriors do not generally concentrate on a unique pseudo-true value.

-Finally, in interesting recent work, \cite{andrews:pseudo} consider Bayesian decision making in a population minimum distance problem under potential misspecification. \cite{andrews:pseudo} focus on the case where $q > k$ and, among other results, provide a class of priors and a confidence interval construction based on enlarging standard intervals in a way that depends on the standard minimum distance overidentification test statistic that provides \textit{ex-ante} coverage under these priors.
-Similar to \cite{andrews:pseudo}, we also establish a sense of \textit{ex-ante} coverage, though our results hold within the semiparametric moment condition framework under our subjective prior over the degree of misspecification and cover the case where $q = k$.
+Our work also complements the recent contribution of \cite{andrews:pseudo}, who study Bayesian decision-making in over-identified population minimum distance problems under potential misspecification.
+By considering appropriately constructed misspecification-invariant statistics, they provide an approach for obtaining interval estimates that have a notion of \textit{ex ante} frequentist coverage under a class of distribution-invariant priors.
+Our approach applies in just-identified as well as over-identified settings under relatively general subjective priors over misspecification.
+Our motivation is chiefly Bayesian, but our approach provides a similar notion of \textit{ex ante} frequentist coverage.
+We thus view the two approaches as complementary.

+In summary, we develop a framework that treats potential misspecification in semiparametric moment condition models through a partial identification perspective induced by parameter over-parameterization.
+Rather than imposing the dogmatic benchmark that the moment restrictions hold exactly, we allow the researcher to place a proper prior on the degree of misspecification.
+This leads to a quasi-Bayesian approach to estimation, decision-making, and uncertainty quantification that remains informative under both global and local misspecification.
+We also show that informative prior restrictions can substantially sharpen the resulting identified set.
+More broadly, the quasi-posterior provides a tractable way to summarize uncertainty about both the parameter of interest and the extent of misspecification.

 The remainder of the paper is organized as follows.
-In Section \ref{sec:The Approach: Main Ideas}, we more carefully discuss the main ideas and provide a convenient approximation result for the case when the prior for $\mu_*$ is taken to be Gaussian with precision proportional to the sample size -- the case of ``local misspecification.''
+In Section \ref{sec:The Approach: Main Ideas}, we more carefully discuss the main ideas and provide a convenient approximation result for the case when the prior for $\mu_*$ is taken to be Gaussian with precision proportional to the sample size---the case of ``local misspecification.''
 We present the empirical illustrations in Section \ref{sec:empirical application}, and we provide formal results in Section \ref{sec:Theoretical results}.
-We present further details and proofs in the Appendix and the Supplemental Appendix.
+The Supplemental Appendix (indexed by the prefix ``SA'') and the Online Materials (indexed by the prefix ``OM'') provide additional details and proofs.